younata/personal_knowledge/src/flying/electric_plane/README.md

 [Main page here](./battery_system.md)

 When I started this project, I thought I might use salvaged Tesla batteries.
-As I did more research I realized that the Tesla battery packs are severely over engineered for my needs.[^battery heating].
+As I did more research I realized that the Tesla battery packs are severely over engineered for my needs [^battery heating].
 I can build a battery system that’ll be not as good as a Tesla system, but it’ll be good enough, and much lighter than a Tesla system.

 ### Pack Design

 I’m still working through this.

-Current thought is to use [LG M50](https://www.batteryspace.com/prod-specs/11514.pdf) cells, which, as of late 2019, have the highest energy density (~263 watt-hours per kilogram) of any battery cell I could find[^feasible for use in EVs].
+Current thought is to use [LG M50](https://www.batteryspace.com/prod-specs/11514.pdf) cells, which, as of late 2019, have the highest energy density (~263 watt-hours per kilogram) of any battery cell I could find [^feasible for use in evs].
 This might change by the time I get around to being ready to manufacture the battery packs.

 ### Mounting the Batteries